 During follow-up questioning, Dr. Cockrell responded to claims made by 1-800 CONTACTS by citing the essential role that ODs play in caring for their patients and promoting visual health.

 Dr. Cockrell reminded the subcommittee that contact lenses, recognized by federal law as medical devices, should not be thought of as simply another consumer good.
 He noted that he has observed significant harm arising in patients who purchase lenses online and do not use them properly.

 Dr. Cockrell also discussed the AOA's new partnership with the U.S. Food and Drug Administration to educate teenagers and young adults about illegally purchased decorative contact lenses.

-Dr. Cockrell said that in addition to the highest quality care, optometrists provide patients with choice, convenience and ongoing personal interaction.
+Dr. Cockrell said that in addition to the highest quality care, doctors of optometry provide patients with choice, convenience and ongoing personal interaction.
 They provide a direct connection to a trusted eye care professional during the contact lens purchasing process.

 Paraoptometric attendance at the AOA’s premier advocacy conference, May 23-25, helps reinforce optometry’s case for immediate changes that will affect the entire practice.